THCFree/2b2status.github.io/readme.md

 Official 2B2Status Website.
-Any Contirubtors that wanted to help with the website are highly welcome!
+Any Contriubtors that wante to help with the website are highly welcome!